bgoonz/docs-collection/github/get-started/using-github/troubleshooting-connectivity-problems.md

 ---
 title: Troubleshooting connectivity problems
-intro: 'If you''re having trouble connecting to {% data variables.product.prodname_dotcom %}, you can troubleshoot your connection, then use the {% data variables.product.prodname_debug %} tool to diagnose problems.'
+intro: "If you're having trouble connecting to {% data variables.product.prodname_dotcom %}, you can troubleshoot your connection, then use the {% data variables.product.prodname_debug %} tool to diagnose problems."
 redirect_from:
   - /articles/troubleshooting-connectivity-problems
   - /github/getting-started-with-github/troubleshooting-connectivity-problems
   - /github/getting-started-with-github/using-github/troubleshooting-connectivity-problems
 versions:
-  fpt: '*'
+  fpt: "*"
 shortTitle: Connectivity problems
 ---

 Most often, connection problems occur because a firewall, proxy server, corporate network, or other network is configured in a way that blocks {% data variables.product.prodname_dotcom %}.

 ## Allowing {% data variables.product.prodname_dotcom %}'s IP addresses